Amadeus-Winarto/rust_js/grammars/Rust1_Features.md

 ```

 The statements in such a sequence are evaluated in the given order.
 The result of evaluating the sequence is the result of evaluating the last statement in the sequence, in this case square(5);.
 Read more about sequences in section 1.1.2 Naming and the Environment of the textbook.

+## Other Requirements / Features

+- Entry point: The entry point of a Rust1 program is a function called `main`.
+This function takes no arguments and returns nothing.
+The body of the function is a block.